Mark Shimada

 Per saperne di più

-Follow a story where losing a wallet leads to discovering the importance of "getting on" and "getting off" in life's ride.
-From airplanes to family and work challenges, this story invites you to learn English phrasal verbs in a heartwarming context.
+Join Jake as he learns when to "sit down" for lessons, discussions, and meals, and when to "stand up" for others and himself.
+This story shows the importance of mastering "sit down" and "stand up" in English.
+Get ready for an adventure of learning and standing up for what's right!
 Listen to the story’s audio on the Latudio It Facebook page.
 Practice writing sentences there in the comments.
 Try the Latudio app and type in the verb in the MyWords > MySentences feature for more.

 Phrasal verbs inglesi